jtriley-eth/inline-yul-style-guide/README.md

 ### Indentation

 Indentation should be minimized.
-The squint test should be applied here to minimize nesting of indentations.
-Shallow indentation signals brevity, clean abstractions, and simple control flow.
+The squint test looks at the shape of the code in relation to indentation.
+Shallow depth signals brevity, clean abstractions, and simple control flow.

 We make exceptions to convention in favor of readability, particularly with `if` statements containing only a single instruction.
 This exception is not appliable to `for` loops or `switch` statements.